-The man convicted in the fatal road rage shooting in Marana last year has been sentenced.
+MARANA, AZ (Tucson News Now) - The jury has reached a verdict in the fatal road rage shooting that happened in Marana last year.

-Dickson was found guilty of manslaughter and aggravating circumstances on Thursday, June 7, he was initially facing second degree murder charges.
+Marcus Dickson was found guilty of manslaughter and aggravating circumstances on Thursday, June 7.

 Police said Dickson shot Martin Padilla in a shopping center parking lot on June 30, 2017.

-According to documents obtained by Tucson News Now, Dickson had been behind Padilla's car for two intersections before turning into the parking lot where the shooting happened.
+According to documents obtained by Tucson News Now, Dickson had been behind Padilla's car for two intersections before the parking lot where the shooting happened.

 First, Dickson allegedly honked when Padilla's car didn't immediately turn on a green arrow at North Cortaro Road and Arizona Pavilions.

 Still behind Padilla's car, Dickson honked again when the car slowed down while pulling into the shopping center.